DARSHANSV15/MarvelTasks-Level2/README.md

 Vi is a powerful and ubiquitous text editor that has been a staple in the UNIX and Linux environments.
 Known for its efficiency and versatility, Vi provides users with a minimalist yet highly customizable interface for editing text files directly within the terminal.
 <br>
 Key features of Vi include its modal editing system, which allows users to switch between different modes for tasks such as inserting text, navigating, and making edits.
-This modal approach contributes to Vi's efficiency once users become accustomed to its unique commands and shortcuts.

-Vi also offers extensive customization options through its configuration files, allowing users to tailor the editor to their specific needs and preferences.
-Additionally, Vi's integration with the command-line interface makes it a favorite among programmers and system administrators for quickly editing configuration files, scripts, and other text-based documents.
 <br>
-Despite its steep learning curve, mastering Vi can significantly boost productivity, especially for those who spend a lot of time working within terminal environments or on remote servers.
-Its lightweight design and widespread availability make Vi an essential tool for anyone working with text files in a command-line environment.
-<br><br>
 To open an existing file with Vi text-editor, use the following command
 ```shell
 vi/path/to/file